RobotRogue/Enderwire_Docs/README.md

 * **Heatbed and Heatbed Y-Carriage** - The heatbed is actually pretty good, but you will have to drill out your y-carriage (more on that later)

 # The Build:
 To get an idea of what is involved in a build, it is highly recommended that you pre-read the official Switchwire assembly manual, as it will contain a **LOT** of information that will be relevant when performing your Enderwire conversion.

 The manual can be found here: **https://github.com/VoronDesign/Voron-Switchwire/raw/master/Manuals/Assembly_Manual_SW.pdf**

 ### – The Teardown:

+WORK IN PROGRESS -- TO BE ADDED